tingxi-li/surrogate/README.md

-finetuning codellama on converstational data
+finetuning codellama on conversational data